Top Ethical Issues in Digital Marketing To Solve in 2025

 privacy policy

-On the other hand, nefarious organizations utilize this data to hack into social media platforms like Facebook and target people with fake news stories.
+However, this data can also be exploited by malicious actors, nefarious organizations utilize this data to hack into social media platforms like Facebook and target people with fake news stories.

 Our smartphones are listening to what we have to say.

+The internet is meant to be a free exchange of information, but huge tech giants have dictated this freedom.
 Digital marketers need more precise boundaries around what is and isn't a violation of online privacy in this new age of big data and AI marketing tools.

-The present problem at Facebook is only one of many privacy concerns that the corporation has had to cope with in its brief history.
+The present problem at Facebook is only one of many privacy concerns the corporation has had to cope with in its brief history.

 Taking a step back to consider Facebook's trend of privacy concerns gives a valuable perspective on how frequently the corporation has been rebuked.